Personal profile

 Biography

-Jane Wilkinson is Professor in Educational Leadership, Faculty of Education at Monash University, Associate Dean Graduate Research and an adjunct in the School of Education at Charles Sturt University.
+Jane Wilkinson is Professor in Educational Leadership, Faculty of Education at Monash University.
 Jane is Lead Editor of the Journal of Educational Administration and History and a member of the Australian Council of Educational Leadership, Victorian executive.

 Her most recent publications include: